Louisville police chief fired after fatal shooting of black business owner

 "This type of institutional failure will not be tolerated.
 Accordingly, I have relieved Steve Conrad of his duties as chief of Louisville Metro Police Department," Fischer said in a news conference.

-The family of the victim identified him as David McAtee, who owned a barbeque near the shooting scene, CBS affiliate WLKY-TV reported.
+The family of the victim identified him as David McAtee, who owned a barbecue near the shooting scene, CBS affiliate WLKY-TV reported.

 The two officers involved in the shooting violated department policy by not wearing or activating the bodycams, said Deputy Chief Robert Schroeder.
 "We will review the entire incident to determine if there were any other policy violations that occurred," Schroeder said.
 "I assure you, there will be discipline for failing to utilize our cameras."